DistAlgo/alda/benchmarks/rules/README.md

 1. to obtain all the statistics for a set of runs, run `./test_trans.sh`
 2. to measure a single run, run
- `python -m da --rule --message-buffer-size=409600 launcher.da --nume=NUMEDGE --mode=MODE`, where
+ `python -m da --rules --message-buffer-size=409600 launcher.da --nume=NUMEDGE --mode=MODE`, where

 - `NUMEDGE` is the number of edges in the input; to use an example data file in `input`, use a number after `e` in a file name
 - `MODE` specifies the method used to compute the transitive closure, and can be one of: